Walking for short distances and turning in lower-limb amputees: a study in low-cost prosthesis users: Results

-\paragraph{Increased cost of walking and changing speeds is consistent with flatter speed-distance relationships.} Our simple optimization-based model of short distance walking predicts a flatter distance-dependence of optimal walking speed for both above and below knee amputees (Figure \ref{fig:JFoot2},\ref{fig:JFoot3}), when we take into account the increased constant-speed metabolic cost of walking previously measured in experiments \cite{Jaegers1993,Genin2008} and an increased cost of changing speeds compared to able-bodied subjects \cite{seethapathi2015metabolic}.
-Compared to non-amputees, the scaling factor $\lambda$ for the cost of changing speeds was increased by a factor of 1.87 for below-knee amputees and 1.90 above-knee amputees.
-Nevertheless, mechanistically, our model suggests that the amputees do not slow down as much for short distances because the cost of moving at a reduced speed for the whole distance outweighs the cost of changing speeds from rest.
-As seen in Figure \ref{fig:JFoot3}, the mean amputee preferred walking speeds plus one standard error is within 1\% of the optimal energy costs from this model.
+\paragraph{Increased cost of walking and changing speeds is consistent with speed-distance relationships.} Our simple optimization-based model of short distance walking predicts the distance-dependence of optimal walking speed for both above and below knee amputees (Fig \ref{fig:JFoot2}-\ref{fig:JFoot3}), when we take into account the increased constant-speed metabolic cost of walking previously measured in experiments \cite{Jaegers1993,Genin2008} and an increased cost of changing speeds compared to young non-amputee subjects \cite{seethapathi2015metabolic}.
+Using inverse optimization, we estimated the scaling factor $\lambda$ for the cost of changing speeds to be 2.47 for below-knee amputees and 2.50 for above-knee amputees to best explain the observed walking speeds (Fig \ref{fig:JFoot3}a-b).
+With these $\lambda$ values, the mean amputee preferred walking speeds plus one standard error is within 1\% of the optimal energy costs from this model (Fig \ref{fig:JFoot3}).

+\paragraph{Preferred walking speeds are lower for smaller radii.} Subjects showed a decrease in preferred walking speeds in smaller circles.
+Pooled across all subjects, the preferred walking speed for each of the radii (1 m, 2 m, 3 m) was smaller than for the 23 m straight-line walking (each $p<10^{-4}$ using bootstrap and $p <10^{-3}$ using left sided t-tests, all with Bonferroni correction).
+Indeed, irrespective of type of amputation, all the unilateral amputees walked slower on circles on \textit{every trial} compared to their straight-line walking trials (Fig \ref{fig:JFoot4}a), explaining the low $p$ values.

-\paragraph{Preferred walking speeds for unilateral amputees walking in circles depends on the circle radii.} We find that, irrespective of type of amputation, all the unilateral amputees that we observed slowed down when walking along circles of smaller radii (Figure \ref{fig:JFoot4}), compared to walking a longer distance in a straight line.
-The slope of decrease in preferred walking speed with radius of circle walked, is quite similar for the able-bodied (0.1 s$^{-1}$) and amputee populations (0.08 s$^{-1}$).
-Using our optimization-based model to fit this decreasing speed trend, the best-fit scaling coefficient $b_2$ for the cost of turning was about six times more than non-amputees for below-knee amputees and eight times more than non-amputees for above-knee amputees.
+Fitting a straight line between speed and radius with subject specific offsets, we get a slope of 0.09 s$^{-1}$ ($p < 10^{-5}$ and adjusted fraction variance explained, $R^2$ = 0.92).
+Using inverse optimization to fit this speed dependence on circle radius, we find that the best-fit scaling coefficient $b_2$ for the cost of turning was about 6 Watts/kg/(s$^{-1}$)$^2$ more than non-amputees from \cite{brown2021unified} for below-knee amputees and about 8 Watts/kg/(s$^{-1}$)$^2$ for above-knee amputees.
+The fit model contains the observed walking behavior inside the band of speeds that are within 1\% of the optimal costs (Fig \ref{fig:JFoot5}).